 “You were cold,” Blynn said.
 “I have fur.”

-Terra snorted and said, “So I figured we’d go somewhere nice and warm next.
+Terra snorted.
+“So I figured we’d go somewhere nice and warm next.
 I’ve always thought the Lost Desert was neat.
 You can find some really interesting stuff in the marketplace at Sakhmet.”

 “Too bad they’re probably still rebuilding,” Hyren said.